-A web media block directive has two fields: the name of the web media block, and its download URL.
+A web media block directive has three fields: the name of the web media block, an optional encryption password, and one or more download URLs.
 The name of the web media block determines the name of the output file that is created for that web media block.
 This file name will typically be of the form block name>.7zip.
-The download URL indicates where the installer can expect to find the web media block file at runtime, and can point to any HTTP, FTP, or network location.
-The default file name of the web media block can also be modified in the download URL.
-As long as the actual web media block file exists at the given location, the download will succeed.
+The password enables each web media block's data to be individually encrypted using strong 256-bit AES encryption.
+Download URLs indicate where the installer can expect to find the web media block file at runtime, and can point to multiple HTTP, FTP, or network locations, adding redundancy and scalability.
+The default file name of the web media block can also be modified in the download URL list.
+As long as the actual web media block file exists at one of the given locations, the download will succeed.

 There is also a special kind of web media block, called the offline block.
-If a web media block statement contains an empty name, that web media block is considered to be an offline block, and the download URL field is disabled.
+If a web media block statement contains an empty name, that web media block is considered to be an offline block, and any additional fields are disabled.
 The installer does not create a separate file for an offline block, and instead packages everything inside the offline block into the main setup executable (hence, the "offline" block).

-When InstallAware v5 builds your setup, it parses your script and identifies which files belong inside which web media blocks.
+When InstallAware 7 builds your setup, it parses your MSIcode and identifies which files belong inside which web media blocks.
 A web media block directive has effect from the point of its declaration in the script up to the next web media block directive.
-Each installation command that requires source media, such as Install Files, becomes associated with the last declared web media block directive and the files for those commands are packaged into the web media block file defined by that directive, to be downloaded dynamically at runtime.
-You may declare an unlimited number of web media blocks in your setup script, and also use identical declarations more than once, in this way precisely crafting the web deployment structure of your setup.
+Each MSIcode command that requires source media, such as Install Files, becomes associated with the last declared web media block directive and the files for those commands are packaged into the web media block file defined by that directive, to be downloaded dynamically at runtime.
+You may declare an unlimited number of web media blocks in your MSIcode, and also use identical declarations more than once, in this way precisely describing the partial web deployment structure of your setup.

-At runtime, when the setup script is executing on the end-user system, if an installation statement that falls inside a web media block executes, the installation engine attempts to download that web media block (if it has not been previously downloaded).
-If no statements that require access to source media (such as Install Files) execute inside a particular web media block, that web media block will not be downloaded.
+At runtime, whenever an MSIcode statement that falls inside a web media block executes, the installation engine attempts to download that web media block (if it has not been previously downloaded).
+If none of the statements that require access to source media (such as Install Files) inside a particular web media block execute, that web media block will not be downloaded.
 The download process is resilient and has the capability to resume after an interruption.
-Moreover, inside corporate environments where proxy servers are used, the download process automatically detects correct proxy settings and works seamlessly.
+Moreover, if operating within a corporate environment where proxy servers are used, the download process automatically detects correct proxy settings and works seamlessly.

-Web media blocks technology, only available with InstallAware, provides flexible, partial web deployment capabilities for the first time in setup development history.
+WebAware Installation technology, only available with InstallAware, provides flexible, partial web deployment capabilities for the first time in setup development history.
 You may place each separate application runtime inside its own web media block, therefore preventing bloating the size of your main setup executable.
 You may also use this facility to separate rarely used or space consuming features of your application from the main setup file.
 And any part of your setup which is inside an offline block goes directly inside the main setup file, helping you build a self contained installer that works without demanding an Internet connection.